leeweiming3/tp/docs/UserGuide.md

 Example:

 Candidate named "Alex Yeoh" has applied for a job titled "Senior Software Engineer (Singapore)" with initial vacancy 1.
 Currently, Alex Yeoh's application status is `PRESCREEN`.
-If the user types in `slots_left 1`, the remaining vacancy displayed for the job is 1 as shows below:
+If the user types in `slots_left 1`, the remaining vacancy displayed for the job is 1 as shown below:

 ![InitialJobScreenshot](images/slots-left/InitialJobScreenshot.png)